 The driver will also conduct their own inspection of your vehicle before loading it.
 They will want to ensure its condition, moveable, and the appropriate fit for their trailer.
 Don’t be offended if the driver seems to be overly thorough!
-In fact, if the driver only seems to make a quick, passing inspection, you should be worried, as they should be taking a deeper look at their cargo before they load it.
-They may also take shots of existing damage to your vehicle, so there is proof that it existed before loading.
+If the driver only seems to make a quick, passing inspection, you should be worried, as they should take a deeper look at their cargo before loading it.
+They may also take shots of existing damage to your vehicle, proving it existed before loading.

-After all of this, you and the driver may have to hash out your notes and make sure they agree.
+After all this, you and the driver may have to hash out your notes and ensure they agree.
 After that, you’ll both need to sign off on a Bill of Lading – sometimes called a Condition Report – that is, an agreement regarding the vehicle’s condition upon pick-up.
 It essentially is the transfer of responsibility from you to the driver.

 On the Road

-Known damage – accidents or other incidents – that occur in transit should be communicated by the transport service to you, the owner, as soon as they happen.
+As soon as they happen, the known damage – accidents or other incidents – that occur in transit should be communicated by the transport service to you, the owner.

-We’re talking about the carrier getting caught up in a tornado, hurricane, or other severe, damage-causing weather events.
-Also, reportable accidents and incidents, like multi-vehicle collisions or incidents such as a carrier hitting a low-clearance bridge.
+We’re talking about the carrier getting caught up in a tornado, hurricane, or other severe weather events.
+Also, reportable accidents and incidents, like multi-vehicle collisions or a carrier hitting a low-clearance bridge.

-A responsible vehicle transport team will communicate these issues immediately to the owners so that there are no surprises on delivery.
+A responsible vehicle transport team will immediately communicate these issues to the owners so there are no surprises on delivery.

 Delivery Inspection is Critical!